elmeilgyahmed/AI-Developer-Task---Maid/README.md

 Please refer to the Documentation and Result file for a more detailed explanation of the endpoints' functionalities.

-# Future Enhancement
+## Future Enhancement

 To achieve faster query response from an SQLite database, the following enhancement can be implemented:

-    Utilize the pipeline method during model training to produce pre-defined scaler weights.
+   1.Utilize the pipeline method during model training to produce pre-defined scaler weights.
-    These pre-defined weights can be stored and used during query processing for faster normalization of input data.
+   2.These pre-defined weights can be stored and used during query processing for faster normalization of input data.
-    This approach can significantly reduce request processing time, as most of the time is typically spent on the normalization process.
+   3.This approach can significantly reduce request processing time, as most of the time is typically spent on the normalization process.

 By incorporating this enhancement, the system can achieve faster response times for queries, improving overall performance.
 ## Contributors: